AdobeDocs/analytics.en/help/implement/c-implement-with-dtm/t-create-web-property.md

 You can manage and track these assets with DTM.
 For example, suppose that you have multiple websites based on one template and you want to track the same assets on all of these websites.
 You can apply one web property to multiple domains.

->[!TIP]
->
->Plan ahead to determine how many web properties you need.
-See [Planning Your Migration to DTM](https://marketing.adobe.com/resources/help/en_US/dtm/gs/planning-migration-to-dtm.html) in the Getting Started with Adobe Dynamic Tag Management guide.

 For general information about web properties and best practices, see [Web Properties](https://marketing.adobe.com/resources/help/en_US/dtm/web_property.html) in the Dynamic Tag Management Product Documentation.

 1. Navigate to your company page, then click **[!UICONTROL Add Property]**.